DecentralisedGaming/Book/06_blockchain_gaming_architecture.md

   <img src="/images/architecture/Decentralised_Monolithic_SC.png">
 </p>

-Figure 2.
-If the entire game fits inside a smart contract it is monolithic.
+**Figure 2**: If the entire game fits inside a smart contract it is monolithic.

 There aren’t many examples of this particular variant.
 Smart contracts are typically limited in their complexity so getting a full game into a set of contracts isn’t easy.